Algerian women in France: Legal Conflicts

-In the France's constitution, there is a clause named Laïcité which denotes the separation of church and state.
+In France's constitution, there is a clause named Laïcité which denotes the separation of church and state.
 Many Muslims who would like to wear the Hijab of their choosing cite this part of the Constitution.
 On the other hand, Laïcité also could be used to prohibit the display and practice of religion in schools, making daily prayer and the Hijab constitutionally unacceptable.
 The French are afraid not only of the destruction of their culture, but of the destruction of women's rights.
 Muslim women's views on the issue range widely depending on the cultural context.
 While women in Britain say that the hijab frees them from the predatory gazes of men; in France women are angry that they do not get to choose to wear the Hijab, while women in Iran have expressed that it is a symbol of male governmental oppression.
 There eventually was a law passed by the French National Party and Nicolas Sarkozy making it illegal to wear a Hijab or any other conspicuous religious symbol (such as a large crucifix) in French schools.

 In addition, there are conflicts in schools over Muslim girls' participation in mandatory Physical Education courses that require swimsuits or other clothing deemed unacceptable by the Muslim community.
 Teachers complain that their classes have been disrupted by such complaints and there is no protocol for dealing with the situation.
 After 50 or more years of large numbers of Algerian immigrants, the cross cultural differences still have not been reconciled.